Jay-Prakash-Tanty/apnacollege-demo/README.md

 # apnacollege-demo
-This is my first git hub repository
+This is my first git hub repository.
+author: jack